Skip to content

 How much does a website cost in Ontario?
 (2026 guide)

-June 5, 202610 min read
+June 5, 2026Updated August 5, 202611 min read

-The question that actually matters is not what is cheapest.
+The question that matters is not what is cheapest.
 It is which option turns into customers.
 A two hundred dollar template that no one finds and no one trusts is more expensive than a properly built site that brings in even one or two extra jobs a month.

-The real price ranges in Ontario (2026)
+What are the real website price ranges in Ontario in 2026?

 DIY website builders (Wix, Squarespace, GoDaddy): roughly $0 to $500 up front, plus $20 to $50 a month.
 You build it yourself on a template.
 Fine for testing an idea or a simple brochure.